Sarah Cracknell

-Sarah Cracknell (born 12 April 1967) is an English singer-songwriter and lead singer of the electronic music band Saint Etienne.
+Sarah Jane Cracknell (born 12 April 1965) is an English singer-songwriter and lead singer of the electronic music band Saint Etienne.

 Career

 Cracknell's career started with the Windsor-based indie band The Worried Parachutes in 1982.
-Following the demise of the band she released a solo single, Love Is All You Need, in 1987.
+Following the demise of the band she released two solo singles, "Love Is All You Need," and "Coastal Town" in 1987.
 With friend Mick Bund, she then formed a new band, Prime Time, who released a handful of singles.
-She appeared on 1990 dance track Fingertips by Lovecut DB.